-I have to stop here and say that it was no secret through most of our courtship that we were going to be married.
-As we made our way through college, dating and living separately, we would pass the time by planning our future life "after college."
-I made it a point to tell my love throughout this courtship that she would never know when I was about to ask for her hand in marriage.
-On several occasions I told her, "You are going to think you will know when, but you will be wrong time and again.
+I have to stop here and say that it was no secret through most of our courtship that my girlfriend and I were going to be married.
+As we made our way through college, dating and living separately, we would pass the time by planning our future life together.
+I made it a point to tell her throughout the courtship that she would never know when I was about to ask for her hand in marriage.
+On several occasions I told her, "You are going to think you will know when I am about to ask but you will be wrong time and again.
 I promise you will never see it coming."
 This was my brilliantly played attempt at psychological warfare.

-And so it was not by accident that it was a few days after Christmas, but not quite New Years eve, that we travelled London that day.
+And so it was not by accident that it was a few days after Christmas but not quite New Years eve that we travelled London that day.
+No sensible person would propose in between two noteworthy calendar landmarks like those.
 My love did not notice one of my hands spending an unscrupulous amount of time in its corresponding pocket.
 She was far too distracted with everything to suspect that I was guarding a secret in the shape of a diamond engagement ring.
-She should have been curious as to why, when we reached Westminster Abbey, my family decided to sit outside the historic church instead of accompany us inside, but just as I planned, she did not take notice.
+She should have been curious as to why, when we reached Westminster Abbey, my family decided to sit outside the historic church instead of accompany us inside.
+But just as I planned, she did not take notice.